 While the drive itself may not take long, you’ll find yourself stopping around each bend to capture one Instagram-worthy moment after the next.

-Here’s a week-long Amalfi Coast itinerary that maps out all the must-sees while exploring the Amalfi Coast along with the best day trips you should take from the Amalfi Coast.
+There are so many things to do in Amalfi and my week-long Amalfi Coast itinerary and travel guide will map out all the must-sees while exploring the coast along with the best day trips you should take from Amalfi.

 Pack your bags because I will help you figure out the following:

-While you can explore the Amalfi Coast in one day it will be rushed and you will not be able to see some of the famous towns like Ravello, Praiano, Positano or Minori.
+You can not explore the Amalfi Coast in one day or even two because it will be rushed and you will not be able to see some of the famous towns like Ravello, Praiano, Positano, or Minori.

-I recommend staying a minimum of 3 days in the area, but if you want to take your time and really immerse yourself in the culture it’s best to spend at least 5 days or longer on the Amalfi Coast.
+I recommend staying a minimum of five days in the area, but if you want to take your time and really immerse yourself in the culture it’s best to spend at least seven days or longer on the Amalfi Coast.

 If you’ve been scrolling Pinterest for hours gazing at dreamy photos wondering if the Amalfi Coast is really as beautiful as the photos and I can say unequivocally YES!